 # Prompts

-Kiln offers several methods to build an manage prompts
+Kiln offers several methods to build and manage prompts

 * [Automatic Prompt Generator](/docs/prompts/automatic-prompt-optimizer.md): Our state-of-the-art automatic prompt optimizer.
 We run iterative experiments and use evals to pinpoint and fix failure modes — **no manual prompting required**.